 From Stockholm you will pass

-- When you arrive at Nyckelby, where there is a yellow brick building with a petrol station and general store (ICA) you turn right och and follow Nyckelbyvägen 800m and you will arrive at Rosenhill.
+- When you arrive at Nyckelby, where there is a yellow brick building with a petrol station and general store (ICA) you turn right och and follow Nyckelbyvagen 800m and you will arrive at Rosenhill.
+You could also check the map at Hitta hit

 Short Background of Rosenhill